readablesystems/sto/README.md

 ## Develop New Data Types

 You can implement your own data type in STO to extend the transactional data type library.
-Please see the Wiki page on how to implement a STO data type.
+Please see the [Wiki](https://github.com/readablesystems/sto/wiki) on how to implement a STO data type.

 You can also take a look at `datatype/TBox.hh` for a simple example.